-The Partnership - convened by MDH - is a group of stakeholders representing state, county, schools, community agencies, faith organizations and those working for and with young people to develop an action plan for adolescent and young adult health in Minnesota.
+In 2017-2018, The Minnesota Department of Health convened a group of stakeholders representing state, county, schools, community agencies, faith organizations and those working for and with young people to develop an action plan for adolescent and young adult health in Minnesota.

 A small leadership team helped shape our path and process for engaging the diverse, multi-sectoral adolescent health community.
-Listening Sessions were conducted around the state with adults and young people in a variety of settings.
+Forty-five listening Sessions were conducted around the state with 323 adults and 139 young people in a variety of settings.

 Adolescent Health Goals

 The MN Department of Health is proud to have convened this Partnership.
 The creation of the plan, and the work to follow, serves to address overarching adolescent health goals.
 MDH is committed to sharing this call-to-action and eager to support the work of communities across Minnesota.

 Improve the health and well-being of all adolescents and young adults (ages 10-25)